IxI-97/IxI-97.github.io/Installation.md

   3. Follow the installation instructions

-  4. Open the search in Windows taskbar the application "Anaconda powershell prompt"
+  4. Open the search in the Windows taskbar for the application "Anaconda powershell prompt"

-  5. Double click in the BiomiX_INSTALL_WINDOWS.bat script within the _INSTALL folder and wait the end of the installation.
+  5. Double-click in the BiomiX_INSTALL_WINDOWS.bat script within the _INSTALL folder and wait until the end of the installation.

-  6. Double click on the Biomix_exe.bat script within the BiomiX2.2 folder to open BiomiX and start your analysis.
+  6. Double-click on the Biomix_exe.bat script within the BiomiX2.2 folder to open BiomiX and start your analysis.

   7. Enjoy BiomiX!

 ### Troubleshooting
 #### **ModuleNotFoundError: No module named 'package name'**
-It happens during the conda installation "step 2" because the python installed in your computer doesn't have.
-Can be fixed typing in the terminal: **pip install 'package name'**
+It happens during the conda installation "step 2" because the python installed on your computer doesn't have it.
+This can be fixed by typing in the terminal: **pip install 'package name'**
 #### BiomiX_INSTALL_WINDOWS.bat or BiomiX_INSTALL_LINUX.sh not working
-It can happen that because of different package already installed something conflic can arise.
-We suggest you to visit the [alternative installation guide](Alternative_Installation.md), for a step by step installation.
+It can happen that because of different packages already installed something conflict can arise.
+We suggest you visit the [alternative installation guide](Alternative_Installation.md), for a step-by-step installation.